-- Best Mid-Range Vacation Rental: Oceanview Condo at Hana Kai – This beautiful studio is located just steps from the beach.
+- Mid-Range Vacation Rental: Oceanview Condo at Hana Kai – This beautiful studio is just steps from the beach.
 It features a full kitchen and a private lanai to enjoy the sunrise.

-- Best Luxury Hotel: Hana-Maui Resort – The Hana-Maui Resort is a wellness resort that offers traditional hotel rooms and private oceanfront bungalows, making it one of the best hotels in Maui.
-Guests can enjoy wellness classes, cultural activities such as lei-making, and outdoor activities like horseback riding.
+- Luxury Hotel: Hana-Maui Resort – The Hana-Maui Resort is a wellness resort that offers traditional hotel rooms and private oceanfront bungalows, making it one of the best hotels in Maui.
+Guests can enjoy wellness classes, cultural activities like lei-making, and outdoor activities like horseback riding.

 What is the most luxurious hotel in Maui?

 There are several ultra-luxury hotels in Maui.
 You will find these hotels in Wailea and Kapalua.
-Our top pick for the best luxury beach resort on Maui is Montage Kapalua Bay.
+Our top pick for the best luxury beach resort in Maui is Montage Kapalua Bay.

 What is the nicest area to stay in Maui?